The Eliot Quartett was founded in 2014 and has become one of the most engaging and promising string quartets of the next

 and have since gone on to win prizes at major national and international music competitions, including second prize at both the Mozart International Competition in Salzburg and the Melbourne International Chamber Music Competition, the Prize of the German Music Competition as well as three additional special prizes, and first prize and the special prize for the best interpretation of a work by Karol Szymanowski at the inaugural International Karol Szymanowski Competition in Katowice, Poland.

-The Eliot Quartett has established itself as a ﬁxture within the music scene in its hometown of Frankfurt, Germany.
-In addition to regular appearances at the Alte Oper, the Polytechnische Gesellschaft concert series and the Schumann Gesellschaft, the Eliot Quartett opened the Streichquartetttage in 2018 at the Holzhausenschlösschen in Frankfurt, where it had the honour of performing six concerts as artist in residence with guests Boris Brovtsyn, Annika Treutler, Laura Ruiz Ferreres, Torleif Thedéen und Maxim Rysanov the following season.
+The Eliot Quartett has established itself as a cornerstone of the music scene in its hometown of Frankfurt, Germany.
+In addition to appearances at the Alte Oper, the Polytechnische Gesellschaft concert series and the Schumann Gesellschaft, the Eliot Quartett is a regular guest at the Holzhausenschlösschen in Frankfurt, where it had the honor ofperforming six concerts as Quartet in Residence in 2019 with guests Boris Brovtsyn, Annika Treutler, Laura Ruiz Ferreres, Torleif Thedéen and Maxim Rysanov.

 The Eliot Quartett’s concert schedule includes performances at renowned festivals and concert series throughout Europe.
 It has performed at the Bachfest Leipzig, the Kasseler Musiktage, the Mozartfest Würzburg, the Rheingau Musik Festival, the Ludwigsburger Schlossfestspiele, the Festival Musica Sur in Spain, the Styriarte in Graz, the Mozarteum Salzburg and the Schubertiade.

 The four musicians began their chamber music instruction with Hubert Buchberger and went on to study with Tim Vogler at the Hochschule für Musik und darstellende Kunst Frankfurt am Main and with Günter Pichler at the Instituto Internacional de Música de Camera at the Escuela Superior de Música Reina Sofía in Madrid.
 The Eliot Quartett has received valuable musical guidance from Valentin Erben, Oliver Wille, Martin Beaver, and the Mandelring Quartet and enjoys a close working relationship with the esteemed pianist Alfred Brendel.